 Self-advocacy is the most important skill to have

-I’ve written about learning to self-advocate here, and I believe it is one of the most important skills to have.
+I’ve written a lot about learning to self-advocate.
+It really is one of the most important skills to have.
 I was encouraged to speak up for myself at all times, and only to ask for help after I have exhausted all other options.
 This means I was able to learn so much about handling different situations.

 Stay up-to-date on the latest technology